 10 Foods to Stretch Your Food Budget

-Are you currently in a pinch and in need of finding ways to save you and your family a little extra money each month?
-A handful of your monthly expenses are already locked in at a certain rate, so that’s not an option.
+Are you currently in a pinch and need to find ways to save yourself and your family a little extra money each month?
+A handful of your monthly expenses are already locked in at a specific rate, so that’s not an option.
 Something’s got to give!
 Check out these 10 foods to stretch your food budget.
 In case you missed this post, How To Make Homemade Crackers

 Foods That Stretch Your Food Budget

 Whew!
-Especially if you know what foods you can do it with, you’ll have a host of menu options that just need a little strategizing on your part.
+Especially if you know what foods you can do it with, you’ll have many menu options that require some strategizing.
 These are 10 foods that will stretch your food budget and make life a little easier for you and your family.

 10 Foods to Stretch Your Food Budget